notEthan/oauthenticator/README.md

 ```

 The authentication can also be bypassed with a proc on the `:bypass` key; see the documentation for
-`OAuthenticator::RackAuthenticator` for the details of that.
+{OAuthenticator::RackAuthenticator} for the details of that.

 ### OAuthenticator::SignedRequest